biotaphy/projects/docs/ocbils.md

 Summary of Ocbils project
 =========================
-Old, climatically buffered, infertile landscapes (Ocbils) have been hypothesized to harbor an elevated number of persistent plant lineages and are predicted to occur across different parts of the globe, interspersed with other types of landscapes.
-We tested whether the mean age of a plant community is associated with occurrence on Ocbils, as predicted by climatic stability and poor soil environments.
-Using digitized occurrence data for seed plants occurring in Australia (15,029 species), sub-Saharanouthern
+Old, climatically buffered, infertile landscapes (OCBILs) have been hypothesized to harbour an elevated number of persistent plant lineages and are predicted to occur across different parts of the globe, interspersed with other types of landscapes.
+We tested whether the mean age of a plant community is associated with occurrence on OCBILs, as predicted by climatic stability and poor soil environments.
+Using digitized occurrence data for seed plants occurring in Australia (7033 species), sub-Saharan Africa (3990 species) and South America (44 482 species), regions that comprise commonly investigated OCBILs (Southwestern Australian Floristic Region, Greater Cape Floristic Region and campos rupestres), and phylogenies pruned to match the species occurrences, we tested for associations between environmental data (current climate, soil composition, elevation and climatic stability) and two novel metrics developed here that capture the age of a community (mean tip length and mean node height).
+Our results indicate that plant community ages are influenced by a combination of multiple environmental predictors that vary globally;
-Africa (16,802 species), and South America (31,313 species), regions that comprise commonly investigated Ocbils (Southwestern Australian Floristic Region, Greater Cape Floristic Region, and campos rupestres), and phylogenies pruned to match the species occurrences, we tested for associations between environmental data (current-day climate, soil composition, elevation, and climatic stability) and two novel metrics developed here that capture the age of a community (Mean Tip Length and Mean Node Height).
-Our results indicate that plant community ages are influenced by a combination of multiple environmental predictors that vary globally; we did not find statistically strong associations between the environments of Ocbil areas and community age, in contrast to the prediction for these landscapes.
-The Cape Floristic Region was the only Ocbil that showeding a significant, although not strong, overlap with old communities.
+we did not find statistically strong associations between the environments of OCBIL areas and community age, in contrast to the prediction for these landscapes.
+The Cape Floristic Region was the only OCBIL that showed a significant, although not strong, overlap with old communities.

 ----